-Southern resident killer whales’ inbreeding may devastate the population
+Southern-resident killer whales’ inbreeding may devastate the population

 Scientists discovered through DNA analysis of skin and fecal samples that just two whales, J1 and L41, are the fathers of more than half the other sampled whales born since 1990.

-Unlike many other wildlife species, southern resident killer whales don’t leave their families as they mature to find mates and new territory.
+Unlike many other wildlife species, southern-resident killer whales don’t leave their families as they mature to find mates and new territory.
 They stick together for life — and even breed with family members, scientists have discovered.

 Genetic analysis indicates mating occurred between a mother and son in the J pod; a father and daughter in the J pod; half-siblings in the L and K pods, and between an uncle and a half-niece in the L and K pods.